IanCode/NeuralNet/README.md

 - in some ways, we are actually training a massive ensemble of networks
 - most libraries support Dropout
 - increase accuracy with very little cost, can turn on by adding an argument to one of the functions

+### Convolutional Neural Networks
+- Uses multidimensional representations of matrices called tensors
+##### Matrix Convolution
+- flip second matrix around
+- take dot product of two matrices
+- but actually wait no the second is gonna be smaller than the first
+- this matrix is called the kernel
+- slide kernel over first matrix, compare in many different places
+- at each position, take dot product, and put all those dot products into one matrix
+- convolution matrix is usually an odd sized square

+##### Convolutional Network Layers
+- create whole layers of neural network based on matrix convolution
+- kernels of these layers are analagous to neurons in a neural network
+- then feed the output of that into traditional layers of a fully connected neural net
+-